top of page

 We hope you can find everything you need about the history of our town.
 Silsden History Group is focused on researching the history of the town and Cobbydale.

 We hope to see you again!
-Check back later for new updates.
+Check back later for new updates

 NEWS SHEETS:

-The group has a bi-monthly News Sheet containing research articles and information relevant to the history of Silsden and its people.
+The group has a quarterly News Sheet containing research articles and information relevant to the history of Silsden and its people.
 An index of past articles and topics is available on the separate tab.
 If you wish to be on the mailing list to receive digital copies please send in a request via the 'Contact Us' tab.

 ARTICLES: